 Today there are no shortcuts to ranking in Google.
-There is no shortage of companies promising shortcuts but I assure you those are false promises.
+Plenty of companies promise shortcuts but I assure you those are false promises.
 The way to rank in Google is simple— but hard.
 It requires two ingredients:

-- Build links — Having other websites naturally linking to your website is critical for SEO.
+- Links — Having other websites naturally linking to your website is critical for SEO.
 Don't try to manipulate this.
 Google is good at weeding out unnatural links.

-- Moz's Beginners Guide to SEO — Explains the fundamentals of SEO.
+- Moz's Beginners Guide to SEO — The fundamentals of SEO.

-- Backlinko — The blog of Brian Dean, one of the great SEO teachers.
+- Backlinko — The blog of Brian Dean, a top SEO teacher.

 - Experts on the Wire — A podcast about SEO and marketing.